How to Use Dates as a Sweetener: Our Date Paste Recipe for Syrup, Smoothies & More

 Salads and dressings

 Add a burst of sweetness to a savory dish with a small handful of chopped dates.
 We love them in quinoa salad with a little olive oil, parsley and chickpeas.
-You can also make your own dressing using a date, your favorite oil, lemon juice and sumac (or other spices to taste).
+You can also make your own dressing using date paste, your favorite oil, lemon juice and sumac (or other spices to taste).

 Dip your fruit

-Blend together 4 pitted dates, 1 tablespoon almond butter, a pinch of cinnamon and sea salt and a little water to thin.
+Blend together a one-to-one ratio of date paste and peanut butter, and a pinch of cinnamon and sea salt.
 You’ll have the most delicious, caramel-esque dip for green apples, pears and bananas.

 Ready to go sugar-free?
 Get 10 days of free meal planning from PlateJoy!